 In the afternoon there will be time to enjoy some further sightseeing.
+There are many places of interest to visit in the town including the Tashishoddzong (the main government buildings), the Textile Museum, the Heritage Museum, the late King's Memorial Chorten, and the silversmiths and pottery workshops.
 If you are looking for souvenirs the Government Handicrafts Emporium is possibly the best place to find local handicrafts to take home.
-It is interesting to visit the handmade paper workshop to see the paper being made and there are some nice items made from handmade paper for sale there.
 You could also visit the Post Office to buy some of Bhutan's very attractive stamps, they will even print a valid stamp with your face on it while you wait!
-They also have good tshirts on sale.
+They also have good t-shirts on sale.